RadimBaca/SQLart/articles/Greatest_per_group/README.md

 Execution Time: 497.054 ms
 ```

-## Adjusting the filter condition and impact of indexes
+## Adjusting the Filter Condition and Impact of Indexes

 The problem of window function query is the sort of the large intermediate result, rank assignment and subsequent filtering.
 If we change the selectivity of the `WHERE` clause, we might get a slightly different statistics.
 The following picture shows how the processing time changes with changes in the query selectivity.